gwilanowski/neuronmodels/README.md

-C++ implementation of a simple motoneuron model presented in:
+C++ implementation of a motoneuron model presented in:
 Traub, R. D.: Motorneurons of different geometry and the size principle.
 Biological Cybernetics 25(3), 163-176 (1977)